BirchJD/RPiPIC/README.txt

 PIC Microchip Hardware Requirements
 ===================================
-VPP 12.75V 100 mA - Varys from device to device, see device specifications.
+VPP 12.75V 100 mA
+Varies from device to device, see device specifications.

 VDD >=2.0V <=6.5V += 0.25V 40 mA
+Officially Microchip specifies to verify the device is programmed by verifying at each voltage between 2V and 6.5V in steps of 0.25V.
+When not verified in this way the device is considered programmed for development purposes.

-While programming a device it maybe required to pull a pin named PGM low using a high value resistor, to prevent it floating and interfeering with the programming process.
+While programming a device it maybe required to pull a pin named PGM low using a high value resistor, to prevent it floating and interfering with the programming process.

-Raspberry Pi GPIO Requiements
+Raspberry Pi GPIO Requirements
 -----------------------------
 OUTPUT      VDD Switch
 OUTPUT      PRG Switch